collocations.org

 PHRASES

-We have every hope of completing the project this year. | There is little hope that they will be found alive.
+We have every hope of completing the project this year.

 We now have good grounds for hope.

-(not) a hope in hell
+not a hope in hell (informal)

-a sign/symbol of hope
+a sign of hope, a symbol of hope

 2. sth you wish for